sezardino/portfolio-netlify/content/pages/works.md

 ---
-screenTitle:
-  - Portf
-  - olio
 seo:
   title: Works
   description: My works
   image: interior_mockup.jpg
+screenTitle:
+  - Portf
+  - olio
 ---
-some
+Want to see more my projects, you can see on my [GitHub reposytory](https://github.com/sezardino)